cu-cit-cloud-team/azure-openai-gpt4-chat/README.md

 ## About

-This is a simple chat app that streams messages to and from an Azure OpenAI Services instance using a GPT-4 model deployment.
+This is a simple chat app that streams messages to and from an Azure OpenAI Services instance using a GPT-4 model deployment

+### Prerequisites

+- Node.js >= 20.x (with npm >= v9.x)
+- Azure Subscription
+  - Azure OpenAI access enabled
+  - Azure OpenAI Services deployed along with a GPT-4 model
+    - API key for deployed service

+### Running Locally

+1. Clone repo `git clone https://github.com/CU-CommunityApps/ct-azure-openai-gpt4-chat.git`
+1. Enter directory `cd ct-azure-openai-gpt4-chat`
+1. Copy `.env.local.example` to `.env.local` and fill in values
+1. Install dependencies `npm install`
+1. Run project locally `npm run dev`
+1. Visit `http://localhost:3000` in your browser

 ### Features